Commercetools raises $145M from Insight for Shopify-style e-commerce APIs for large enterprises – TechCrunch

 That is giving a boost to those providing essentially non-tech businesses the tools to build e-commerce activity by offering “headless” tools that are attached to front-end systems designed by others.

-Shopify, which focuses more on providing e-commerce tools by way of APIs to medium and smaller customers, has ballooned to some 800,000 customers.
-Commercetools focuses more on companies that typically generate revenues in excess of $100 million annually, Hoerig said.
+Shopify — coincidentally, also backed by Insight when it was still a private company — focuses more on providing e-commerce tools by way of APIs to medium and smaller customers, and it has ballooned to some 800,000 customers.
+Commercetools, in contrast, focuses more on companies that typically generate revenues in excess of $100 million annually, Hoerig said.

 Commercetools has no plans to expand to smaller companies — “We have no plan to compete against Shopify,” Hoerig said.
 Nor is there any strategy in place to extend into logistics, another important component of e-commerce services.